Weekly Worship Opportunities at First UMC

 Preview Questions for this week’s sermon

-- A Preview Question for Neil Peck’s sermon this Sunday (Feb.
-9).
-In-person worship is at 9am (Traditional Worship) and 11:15am (Casual Service).
-The service is also on Facebook on Sundays at 10am (Facebook page: First United Methodist Church - Sioux City), and also anytime on our website (siouxcityfirst.com).
-The scripture will be Luke 5:1-11.
+- A Preview Question for Pastor Roger’s sermon this Sunday (April 13).
+In-person worship is at 9am (Traditional Worship - our main service) and 11:15am (Casual Worship - our smaller service).
+The service is also on Facebook on Sundays at 10am (Facebook page: First United Methodist Church - Sioux City), as well as anytime on our website (siouxcityfirst.com).
+The scripture will be Mark 15:25-27 & 29-32.

-- Another Preview Question for Neil Peck's sermon for this Sunday (February 9).
+- Another Preview Question for Pastor Roger's sermon for this Sunday (April 13).

 Post-Sermon Focus Question